-Having finished Article 65 review on 6 January 2022, appellate review of Appellant's court-martial conviction was already statutorily final under Article 57(c) when the FY 23 NDAA amendments went into effect later that year.
+Having finished Article 65(d) review on 6 July 2022, appellate review of Appellant's court-martial conviction was already statutorily final under Article 57(c) when the FY23 NDAA amendments took effect later that year.
 The plain language of the statute should be uncontroversial.
-Article 57(c)(1)(A) establishes that "appellate review" is complete when Article 65 review has been completed.
+Article 57(c)(1)(A) establishes that "appellate review" is complete when Article 65(d) review has been completed.
 And, under Article 57(c)(2), the completion of appellate review constitutes "a final judgment as to the legality of the proceedings."

-Contrary to AFCCA's opinion, the fact that Appellant still could have applied for Article 69 review as of 23 December 2022 does not affect the finality of his conviction.
-"Finality of a legal judgment is determined by statute," Plaut, 514 U.S. at 227, and, here, the statute (Article 57) does nothing to tie finality to Article 69 review.
-In interpreting Article 57, this Court should also consider that under Article 57(c), Congress sets the expiration of time to file a petition at CAAF and the expiration of time to file a petition for writ of certiorari at the Supreme Court as other markers of finality.
-If Congress had wanted the expiration of time to file for

-Article 69 review by TJAG to be the marker of finality for subjurisdictional sentences, it easily could have said so.
+Contrary to AFCCA's view, the fact that Appellant still could have applied for Article 69 review as of 23 December 2022 does not affect the finality of his conviction.
+"Finality of a legal judgment is determined by statute," Plaut, 514 U.S. at 227, and, here, the statute - Article 57 - does nothing to tie finality to Article 69 review.
+This Court should also consider that under Article 57(c), Congress sets the expiration of time to file a petition at CAAF and the expiration of time to file a petition for writ of certiorari at the Supreme Court as other markers of finality.
+If Congress had wanted the expiration of time to file for Article 69 review by TJAG to be the marker of finality for subjurisdictional sentences, it easily could have said so.
 The fact that Congress did not reinforces that Article 69 review is not part of direct appellate review.
-In sum, since appellate review was over after completion of Article 65(d) review, under the UCMJ, there was a final judgment as to the legality of Appellant's conviction at that point-whether or not Article 69 review might have still been an option.
+In sum, since appellate review was over after completion of Article 65(d) review, under the UCMJ, there was a final judgment as to the legality of Appellant's conviction at that point- whether or not Article 69 review might have still been an option.